 The Screenshot and apps page is new for this release, and it includes the settings to decide which apps can grab screenshots.

 The Windows Update section is a new section on Windows 11.
-The page now includes colorful icons and improvements to better communicate the status of updates.
+The page now includes colorful icons and improvements to communicate the status of updates better.
 Also, in this section that’s where you will find the settings to view the Update history, access the Advanced options, and enroll a computer in the Windows Insider Program.

 In addition, when a new update is ready for your device, the Settings app will inform you how long it will take to apply it.
-However, this feature is only available for devices with Solid-State Drives (SSD).
+However, this feature is only available for Solid-State Drives (SSD) devices.

 The Advanced options page now includes a Configured update policies page that shows all the Group Policy policies currently applied to the device.